Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab01.md

    ![](../media/image9.png)

-1. From the basics tab of the Create Log Analytics workspace, enter the following
+1. From the basics tab of the Create Log Analytics workspace, enter the following and Select **Review + Create**.

     | Setting | Action |
     | -- | -- |